wasita/wasita.github.io/src/lib/blog/what-aerial-arts-has-taught-me.md

 visible: true
 ---

+Maybe this is an admission of vanity, but when I feel down about my ability in academia, I sometimes rewatch my old aerial performance videos.
+I think about all the times I flailed and fell before finally getting it.
+I think about how progress doesn't always look like progress--until, _suddenly_, it does.

+This got me thinking about how deeply my years of training in aerial arts have shaped the way I approach research.
+Strength, resilience, choreography, communication, community--lessons I learned on the hoop continue to ground me in the lab.
+So here's a reflection on what one passion taught me about another.

 <p align="center">
   <img src="/images/clown_university.png" width="100%">
 </p>

 During my college's Accepted Students Day, I saw my first partner acro performance.
 Something about it, maybe the challenge or the drama, instantly captivated me.
 It also helped that one of the first friends I made was a flying trapeze instructor, and together we motivated each other as we gradually infiltrated the campus aerial club.
 I kept up with aerial arts throughout college and into my post-bacc, drawn to how it demanded strength, creativity, and _somehow_ made use of my stubbornness.
-Looking back now, I see so many parallels between my aerial practice and my approach to research.
-This is my attempt to put that into words.

 ## Early specialization

 Our college aerial club thankfully offered a few disciplines to sample when starting out: aerial hoop, trapeze, silks, rope, and partner acro.
 I'd always been naturally flexible but lacked strength, so anything that required me to hold myself up for long periods (i.e., everything but hoop and trapeze) wasn't very appealing.
 I immediately gravitated toward aerial hoop and chose to focus on it.
 It was the only apparatus I ever performed on, and I have no regrets about not branching out or potentially being a "one-trick pony."

-The parallel here is that I learned something fundamental about myself: I'm pretty decisive about what I like and don't like.
+That instinct to fully commit to what draws me in shows up in other areas of my life, too.
+I'm pretty decisive about what I like and don't like.
 Whether it's based on what comes naturally or what I find intuitively enjoyable, I tend to stick to my preferences--or, to borrow some jargon from my research field, I'm "internally consistent."
-That same tendency shows up in my research life, especially in the methods and approaches I gravitate toward.

 A prime example of this is from 2017, when I saw [someone](https://eshinjolly.com/) give a talk about their gossip study, where they built a multi-player web app.
 The moment I saw that, I vowed to learn web development so I could build my own multi-user interfaces someday, and that approach has since become a foundational method in my research.
 It's not that I've mastered them, but I know what excites me and what I aspire to get better at.
 That sense of direction has helped keep me grounded when everything else feels uncertain.